-Ki-Hong Park received the B.Sc. degree in electrical, electronic, and radio engineering from Korea University, Seoul, Korea, in 2005 and the joint M.S. and Ph.D. degrees from the School of Electrical Engineering, Korea University, Seoul, Korea, in 2011.
-He joined KAUST as a postdoctoral fellow in April, 2011.
-Since December 2014, he has been working as a Research Scientist of Electrical Engineering in the Division of Computer, Electrical, Mathematical Science and Engineering (CEMSE), King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia.
-His research interests are in the broad field of communication theory and its application to the design and performance evaluation of wireless communication systems and networks.
-On-going research includes the application to underwater visible light communication, optical wireless communications, unmanned aerial vehicle communication and physical layer secrecy.
+KI-HONG PARK received the B.Sc. degree in electrical, electronic, and radio engineering from Korea University, Seoul, South Korea, in 2005, and the joint M.S. and Ph.D. degrees from the School of Electrical Engineering, Korea University, in 2011.
+He joined KAUST as a Postdoctoral Fellow, in 2011.
+Since 2014, he has been a Research Scientist of electrical engineering with the Division of Computer, Electrical, Mathematical Science and Engineering (CEMSE), King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia.
+His research interests include communication theory and its application to the design and performance evaluation of wireless communication systems and networks.
+On-going research includes the application to underwater visible light communication, optical wireless communications, unmanned aerial vehicle communication, and physical layer secrecy.

-Muhammad Ali Imran is currently a Professor of wireless communication systems with research interests in self-organised networks, wireless networked control systems, and the wireless sensor systems.
+MUHAMMAD ALI IMRAN is currently a Professor of wireless communication systems with research interests in self-organised networks, wireless networked control systems, and the wireless sensor systems.
 He is also the Head of the Communications, Sensing and Imaging CSI Research Group, University of Glasgow.
 He is also an Affiliate Professor with the University of Oklahoma, USA, and a Visiting Professor with the 5G Innovation Centre, University of Surrey, U.K. He has over 18 years of combined academic and industry experience with several leading roles in multi-million pounds funded projects.
 He holds 15 patents.
 He has authored/coauthored over 400 journal and conference publications.
 He was an editor of two books and author of more than 15 book chapters and has successfully supervised over 40 postgraduate students at Doctoral level.
 He has been a consultant to international projects and local companies in the area of self-organised networks.
 He is a Fellow of IET, SMIEEE, and SFHEA.

-Paolo Casari (S'05-M'08-SM'13) received the Ph.D. degree in information engineering from the University of Padova, Italy, in 2008.
+PAOLO CASARI (S'05-M'08-SM'13) received the Ph.D. degree in information engineering from the University of Padova, Italy, in 2008.
 After being on leave with the Massachusetts Institute of Technology, in 2007, his research progressively focused on underwater communications and networks.
 He collaborated on several funded projects including CLAM (FP7), RACUN (EDA), and several U.S. ARO, ONR, and NSF initiatives.
 He is the PI of the NATO SPS project ThreatDetect and the Scientific Coordinator of the EU H2020 RECAP and SYMBIOSIS projects.
-In 2015, he joined the IMDEA Networks Institute, Madrid, Spain, where he leads the Ubiguitous Wireless
+In 2015, he joined the IMDEA Networks Institute, Madrid, Spain, where he leads the Ubiquitous Wireless Networks Group.

-Networks Group.
 His research interests include many aspects of underwater communications, such as channel modeling and simulation, network protocol design and evaluation, localization, and field experiments.
 He received two Best Paper Awards.
 He regularly serves in the organizing and program committee of several conferences.
-He serves as an Associate Editor for the IEEE TRANSACTIONS ON MOBILE COMPUTING and the IEEE TRANSACTIONS ON WIRELESS COMMUNICATIONS, has been the Guest Editor of this special section of IEEE ACCESS on Underwater Wireless Communications and Networking, and has previously been the Guest Editor of a special issue of the Journal of Electrical and Computer Engineering on a similar topic.
+He serves as an Associate Editor for the IEEE TRANSACTIONS ON MOBILE COMPUTING and the IEEE TRANSACTIONS on WIRELESS COMMUNICATIONS, has been the Guest Editor of this special section of IEEE ACCESS on Underwater Wireless Communications and Networking, and has previously been the Guest Editor of a special issue of the Journal of Electrical and Computer Engineering on a similar topic.